 Hundreds of thousands of families are impacted by drug abuse and addiction each year.
 This includes families who lose a member due to a drug overdose death.

-Despite the significant number of families that are impacted directly by drug abuse and addition, a prime reason why grief associated with a drug overdose death is particularly difficult is due to a perceived stigma and associated isolation.
+Despite the significant number of families that are impacted directly by drug abuse and addition, a prime reason why grief associated with a drug overdose death is particularly difficult is due to perceived stigma and associated isolation.
 The stigma and isolation compounds grief in a number of ways:

 - Difficulty in accepting the circumstances underlying a loved one’s drug overdose death.